AlexandreSajus/Taipy-Dask-Demo/README.md

 ## Why Taipy?
 Taipy is an open-source Python library that manages both front and back-end:
 - Taipy GUI helps create web apps quickly using only Python code
-- Taipy Core helps manage data pipelines by visualizing them and caching already computed results
+- Taipy Core manages data pipelines through a visual editor where parallelization, caching and scoping are easily defined

 ## Why Dask?
 Pandas is an excellent library for data analysis, but it is not designed to handle large datasets.
-Dask is a library that extends Pandas to parallelize computations and handle bigger-than-memory datasets.
+Dask is a library that extends Pandas to parallelize computations and handle ("out-of-core") datasets.

 ## Datasets

 The datasets used in this project are based on Yelp Reviews datasets:
-- `data/yelp_business.csv` contains information about businesses (mainly name and id)
+- `data/yelp_business.csv` contains the reference information about businesses (mainly name and id)
 - `data/yelp_review.csv` is a 24Gb dataset containing Yelp reviews (mainly business id, text, and stars)

 The goal will be to join these two datasets and run queries to find average stars and reviews for a specific business.